-Safety Activity Checkpoints provides the standard safety guidelines for GSUSA and council approved activities.
-In addition to providing volunteers with safety guidelines to ensure the physical and emotional safety of girls, information is also included throughout SACs to ensure equity, diversity, and inclusive thinking when planning Girl Scout activities so all girls with a desire to participate are included.
+Safety Activity Checkpoints (available on our Forms and Documents webpage) provides the standard safety guidelines for GSUSA and council approved activities.
+In addition to providing volunteers with safety guidelines to ensure the physical and emotional safety of girls, information is also included throughout Safety Activity Checkpoints to ensure equity, diversity, and inclusive thinking when planning Girl Scout activities so all girls with a desire to participate are included.